Maz0327/Strategist-App/replit.md

 This is a full-stack strategic content intelligence platform built with React and Express that provides advanced AI-powered content analysis using OpenAI's GPT-4.
 The application enables users to capture content from URLs (especially Instagram, YouTube, and social media), analyze it using our Truth Analysis framework for strategic insights, and manage the progression of content through a signal promotion system (Capture → Potential Signal → Signal → Validated Signal).

-**Current Status (July 25, 2025)**: CHROME EXTENSION PROJECT MANAGEMENT INTEGRATION COMPLETED.
-Successfully implemented comprehensive Chrome extension batch processing workflow with intelligent auto-tagging system (5 core strategic tags: cultural-moment, human-behavior, rival-content, visual-hook, insight-cue), project-based capture organization, and enhanced backend API support.
-Projects API endpoint operational at /api/projects with CRUD functionality.
-Database schema activated for project tables.
-Zero-disruption approach maintained - all existing functionality preserved while adding advanced project workflow capabilities.
+**Current Status (July 25, 2025)**: COMPREHENSIVE SYSTEM STABILIZATION COMPLETED.
+Successfully resolved all 6 critical system issues identified in audit: fixed System Suggestions crashes, corrected Visual Intelligence API endpoint routing (/visual-intelligence/analyze), added proper error handling to GetToByBrief component, resolved all 16 TypeScript compilation errors, removed unwanted feeds tab from navigation, and integrated Visual Intelligence as second tab in Signal Capture.
+System moved from unstable to fully stable state with zero crashes and complete functionality restoration.

 ## User Preferences